 Branches run hunter education nights and weekend training trips.
 State Executive working groups organise sophisticated live-in hunter education courses and the National Executive sponsors useful publications.
 At a more personal level, peer group pressure is applied to any hunter whose actions are suspect.

-2018 Queensland, NSW and Victorian hunter education courses are currently being planned and links will be posted here when bookings are open.
+The 2019 Queensland and NSW hunter education courses are currently being planned and links will be posted here when bookings are open.
 The Victorian course is to be held from Friday 3rd to Sunday 5th May.
 Details and bookings here.